 Limited Implementation of Participant-Direction.
 A waiver of statewideness is requested in order to make participant-direction of services as specified in Appendix E available only to individuals who reside in the following geographic areas or political subdivisions of the state.
-Participants who reside in these areas may elect to direct their services as provided by the state or receive comparable services through the service delivery methods that are Specify the area more in the state • plicable, the phas se-in schedule of the waiver h geographic area 0 ecieu by inis w aiver ana, as app medbie, ine phas se in schedule of ine waiver b
+Participants who reside in these areas may elect to direct their services as provided by the state or receive comparable services through the service delivery methods that are in effect elsewhere in the state.